 Ashland Fire & Rescue is requesting owners and/or tenants of property in Ashland to better meet the requirements of AMC9.04 to help protect our community from wildfire.
-This warning letter is being issued at this time to give property owners and/or tenants extra time to prepare for next year’s fire season before legal actions may occur to bring a property into compliance with this ordinance.
+Warning letters are issued to give property owners and/or tenants extra time to prepare for fire season before legal actions may occur to bring a property into compliance with this ordinance.

-Ashland Fire & Rescue is advising that greater efforts be made on your property to meet the June 15th deadline for weed abatement and to maintain minimum fire safety standards throughout fire season.
-Minimum fire safety standards are listed in the letter you received.
+Ashland Fire & Rescue is advising that greater efforts be made on any property with a history of non-compliance to meet the June 15th deadline for weed abatement and to maintain minimum fire safety standards throughout fire season.
+Minimum fire safety standards are listed in the letter you may receive.

 For further recommendations to improve the defensible space around your property beyond this ordinance, please visit fireadaptedashland.org.